OpenVoiceOS/community-docs/docs/faq.md

 yes, ovos-core supports several [wake word plugins](https://github.com/OpenVoiceOS/awesome-ovos-plugins#wakeword).

-Additionally OVOS allows you to load any number of hot words in paralel and trigger different actions when they are detected
+Additionally, OVOS allows you to load any number of hot words in parallel and trigger different actions when they are detected

 each hotword can do one or more of the following: